byuitechops/BYUI-Canvas-Admin-Tools/README.md

   5. Add logic to **main.js**
     - First add to the chrome.storage.sync.get the name of the id you just created in the **options.json**
     - Set this to false
-    - Make an if statement below that following the pattern of the other statements
+    - Make an if statement below that follows the pattern of the other statements
     - Add "document.querySelector(#[insert the name of the label you put on popup.html]).style.display = 'none'
   6. **Finally** add to the **messaging/listener.js**.
     - Add a 'case' with the name of the **button ID** to the switch statment
     - Add the function it will be calling (this function will be located in your logic/file that you made)
     - Add a sendResponse with a string saying what it successfully did (this is for the callback)

-Instructions for updating the tool
+**Instructions for updating the tool:**
-  - _Note - Be sure to **increment the project version number** before updating_
+(_Note - Be sure to increment the project version number before updating_)
   1. Sign in to the account **technicaloperations@byui.edu** on Chrome
   2. Navigate to the Chrome Extention Store [here](https://chrome.google.com/webstore/category/for_your_domain)
   3. Click on the settings icon at the top left of the page.
 A dropdown menu will appear